jp-x-g/oraclefordeletion/README.md

 optional arguments:
 ```
--h, --help                          show this help message and exit
+-h, --help                           Show this help message and exit.
 -n TEXT, --note TEXT                 Comment to add to edit summary.
--i blah.txt, --input blah.txt       Input file to read, out of /home/x/2k2k/soft/mine/afd/data/output/.
+-i blah.txt, --input blah.txt        Input file to read, out of data/output/.
                                        Default is render.txt.
--o User:Foo/O, --output User:Foo/O  Wikipedia page to post the file to.
+-o User:Foo/O, --output User:Foo/O   en.wp page to post the file to.
 Default is User:JPxG/Oracle.
-Be careful with this one, because it is easy to do something stupid.
+                                       Be careful with this; it is easy to do something stupid.
 -u Foo@OfD, --username Foo@OfD       Specify username to authenticate with.
                                        Default is to read from cfg/login.txt.
 -p hunter2, --password hunter2       Specify password to authenticate with.
                                        Default is to read from cfg/login.txt.
 -d, --dryrun                         Run the script without actually editing the page.
--v, --verbose                       Spam the terminal AND runlog with insanely detailed information.
-Wheee!
+-v, --verbose                        Spam the terminal AND runlog with insanely detailed info.
--c, --configure                     Set up directories and runlog, then show configuration data and exit.
+-c, --configure                      Set up directories and runlog, then show config data & exit.
--x, --explain                       Display specific, detailed information about what this program does (including a full list of the fields it gets from the API), then exit.
+-x, --explain                        Display detailed info about what this program does & exit.
 ```

 ## Batch scripts